Back to Tutorials

 Tutorial

-A streaming agent that answers from the model's memory is still guessing.
-In this part I build a retrieval pipeline — chunk, embed, store, query — and wire it under the agent so it answers from your actual documents, with citations.
+A confident answer with no source is still a hallucination waiting to happen.
+Part 5: chunk, embed, store, query — wire a retrieval pipeline under your agent so it answers from your documents, with citations.

 the problem